vector-ai/vectorai/README.md

 - **Multimedia Data Vectorisation**: Image2Vec, Audio2Vec, etc (Any data can be turned into vectors through machine learning)
 - **Document Orientated Store**: Store your vectors alongside documents without having to do a db lookup for metadata about the vectors.
 - **Vector Similarity Search**: Enable searching of vectors and rich multimedia with vector similarity search.
 The backbone of many popular A.I use cases like reverse image search, recommendations, personalisation, etc.
+- **Hybrid Search**: There are scenarios where vector search is not as effective as traditional search, e.g. searching for skus.
+Vector AI lets you combine vector search with all the features of traditional search such as filtering, fuzzy search, keyword matching to create an even more powerful search.
+- **Multi-Model Weighted Search**: Our Vector search is highly customisable and you can peform searches with multiple vectors from multiple models and give them different weightings.
 - **Vector Operations**: Flexible search with out of the box operations on vectors. e.g. mean, median, sum, etc.
 - **Aggregation**: All the traditional aggregation you'd expect. e.g. group by mean, pivot tables, etc
 - **Clustering**: Interpret your vectors and data by allocating them to buckets and get statistics about these different buckets based on data you provide.